 Columbus intended to chart a western sea route to China, India and the fabled gold and spice islands of Asia.
 Instead, he landed in the Bahamas, becoming the first European to explore the Americas since the Vikings established colonies in Greenland and Newfoundland during the 10th century.

-Later that month, Columbus sighted Cuba and believed it was mainland China; in December the expedition found Hispaniola, which he though might be Japan.
+Later that October, Columbus sighted Cuba and believed it was mainland China; in December the expedition found Hispaniola, which he thought might be Japan.
 There, he established Spain’s first colony in the Americas with 39 of his men.

 Columbus Day in the United States

 In 1892, President Benjamin Harrison issued a proclamation encouraging Americans to mark the 400th anniversary of Columbus’ voyage with patriotic festivities, writing, “On that day let the people, so far as possible, cease from toil and devote themselves to such exercises as may best express honor to the discoverer and their appreciation of the great achievements of the four completed centuries of American life.”

 Columbus Day Alternatives

 The image of Christopher Columbus as an intrepid hero has also been called into question.
-Upon arriving in the Bahamas, the explorer and his men forced the native peoples they found there into slavery; later, while serving as the governor of Hispaniola, he allegedly imposed barbaric forms of punishment, including torture.
+Upon arriving in the Bahamas, the explorer and his men forced the native peoples they found there into slavery.
+Later, while serving as the governor of Hispaniola, he allegedly imposed barbaric forms of punishment, including torture.